hageyahhoo/Agile2020/Agile2021.md

     - Applied Testcontainers about 50% only one day!
     - CI Server is facing with performance problem.
         -> Started modifying codes as Mob-Programming style.
+        - 66 min -> 41 min

+- 2019/09/04
+    - Complicated
+        - We need to divide 2 CI jobs -> Testcontainers and not -> Huge overhead -> Recommend to change all tests and merge CI jobs
 <br />
 <br />
 <br />